 Our Carbon Fiber Repair Technology

-Because of our commitment to provide only carbon bike repair and inspection services, we are light years ahead in repair research and application.
-Spyder does not see carbon fiber bike repair as just an additional service.
+Because of our commitment to provide only carbon repair and inspection services, we are light years ahead in repair research and application.
+Spyder does not see carbon fiber repair as just an additional service.
 Our competitors, however, consider this type of service secondary to their overall business model.

 In a lot cases, the damaged carbon has more severe unseen damage.
 In particular, through advanced inspection techniques, we have found hidden delamination’s and cracks between layers generated by low energy collisions.
 Because of the lower energy of the impact, the damage is typically unseen on the surface and the impact damage may propagate resulting in catastrophic failure.
 Additionally, carbon fiber is hydroscopic and unprotected, it may absorb water.
 Anytime you see damage on the surface, a qualified mechanic or technician should be consulted.
 Failing to do so could have detrimental effects to the strength of your frame.
 Therefore, an effective and reliable Non-Destructive Testing (NDT) suitable for impact damages is highly recommended.